Current Selection Processes

-- real property management and strategic planning;
+- Property management and strategic planning; and

-- information technology governance and cyber security; and
+- Information technology and cyber security

-- Ability to anticipate emerging issues;
+- Ability to anticipate emerging issues and lead organizational change;

 Proficiency in both official languages would be preferred.

-- Sound judgment;
+- Sound judgment

-- High ethical standards and integrity;
+- High ethical standards and integrity

-- Superior interpersonal skills;
+- Superior leadership and interpersonal skills

-- Tact and diplomacy; and
+- Tact and diplomacy

-- Strategic thinker.
+- Strategic thinker

-Eligibility Factors and Conditions of Nomination
+Eligibility factors and conditions of appointment